Welcome to the Library Subject Guide for PG Cert Learning and Supporting Teaching in Higher Education

 Many of the databases provide an abstract (summary) of the article's content, which gives an indication of its usefulness and relevance.
 This is in addition to bibliographic details such as author, article title, journal title, issue/volume number and date.

-Use Summon to find articles, books, reports, DVDs, CDs and more.
+Use Library Search to find articles, books, reports, DVDs, CDs, and more.

 Use Cite them right for Harvard referencing.
 Here is a link to a 'sample text and reference list using the Harvard style'.